ISO/TC 223: Leadership and organisation

 ISO/TC 223 established the following working groups: WG 1, WG 2, WG 3, WG 4, WG 5 and WG 6.

 ISO/TC 223 became one of the larger committees in ISO with around 70 member countries.

 Introduction to societal security

-The term societal security was introduced as a political science concept developed by Nicholas Cringall in 1984.
-The definition of societal security for ISO/TC 223 is broader than just TO DEAL what might challenge the group's identity.
+Societal security is a concept in security studies developed by the Copenhagen School, particularly with the work of Barry Buzan and Ole Wæver in the early 1990s.
+Societal security refers to the ability of a society to maintain its essential character (especially its collective identity, language, culture and traditions) under changing conditions in the face of possible or actual threats.